 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain four discipline techniques to avoid.
+-Describe four child discipline techniques to avoid.

--Explain why adolescents with Asperger syndrome masquerade.
+-Explain why adolescents with Autism Spectrum Disorder masquerade.

 -Explain what was done to the social story used to address Ben's refusal to do his homework in favor of a preferred activity.